All Episodes

 But the Taliban says that we have all the clocks, but they have all the time.

-They recognize that the longer they wait this whole thing out, the longer they uh try to wear us down and wear down the Afghan government, which is incapable of providing the security and the services necessary to win over the people in a counterinsurgency situation,
+They recognize that the longer they wait this whole thing out, the longer they try to wear us down and wear down the Afghan government, which is incapable of providing the security and the services necessary to win over the people in a counterinsurgency situation,

-So people will join who hadn't even necessarily been Taliban beforehand, they will march on Kabul and we'll be right back where we were in the nineties.
+They will march on Kabul and we'll be right back where we were in the 90s.

-But the new Taliban will also play host to Al Qaeda, all sorts of jihadist elements because that's just you know, once you understand the nature of a thing, you have a very good idea of what it's capable of and what it's going to do.
+But the new Taliban will also play host to al-Qaeda, all sorts of jihadist elements, because that's just, you know, once you understand the nature of a thing, you have a very good idea of what it's capable of and what it's going to do.

 And the Taliban, of course, hasn't changed its ideology one bit.

-Um they worked together hand in hand, as you know.
+They worked together hand in hand, as you know.

-Um there's no reason to believe that that wouldn't happen again in the future.
+And there's no reason to believe that that wouldn't happen again in the future, especially under the premise of what are we going to do?

 We're going to invade again.

-And usually northern Afghanistan is thought of as being i i it is traditionally uh safer because it's not Pashtun uh ethnic majority Pashtun territory, and so it tends to be a place where you have uh a less robust Taliban presence.
+And usually northern Afghanistan is thought of as being, it is traditionally safer because it's not Pashtun ethnic majority Pashtun territory.

 So when you seize a major city in northern Afghanistan like that, if you're the Taliban, it sends quite a message.

-Um and then we had and there was a series of reports that came out about what went on there with uh U.S. military special forces as they were trying to help the uh Afghans, uh Afghan military, Afghan national police take back that city, and in each phase it was kind of just, well, do do what you gotta do to take it back.
+And then we had, and there was a series of reports that came out about what went on there with U.S. military special forces as they were trying to help the Afghans, Afghan military, Afghan national police, take back that city.

 And they're saying, well, what is that?

-That's not gonna fly.
+That's not going to fly.

-And so we're gonna be flying more air strikes and uh just give it some time.
+And just give it some time.

-Media doesn't want to talk about it because, oh, that's right.
+The media doesn't want to talk about it because, oh, that's right.

-The Obama administration, national security, who was a part of that whole thing?
+Who was a part of that whole thing?

-Oh, that's right, Hillary Clinton.
+Hillary Clinton.

-She was Secretary of State, wasn't she working with our partners in countries like this and wasn't that a whole Libya thing?
+Wasn't she working with our partners in countries like this?

 Oh, there's a lot we could talk about.